practable/dynamics-lab/fw/dynamics_lab_firmware_V0_1_x/README.md

 NOTE, this can also be used to turn the enums above back into strings for human readability. <br>

-#### 5. Finally Declare a structure that will hold both the jsonStates enum, and any data that will need to be passed from jsonMessenger and outside of
+#### 5. Finally Declare a data structure
-this library. <br>
+_This will hold both the jsonStates enum, and any data that will need to be passed from jsonMessenger and outside of this library._ <br>

 We can make this fairly generic by including additional datatypes, or we can reduce the size of the memory used by removing the unneeded ones. <br>
-This structure must include the `jsonState`, `dataType` and a `command_received` bool that can be used to flag that a new command has been received to methods outside of the library.
+This structure must include the `jsonState`, `dataType` and a `command_received` bool that can be used to flag that a new command has been received to methods outside of the library.  <br>

 All other data is arbitary and will depend on use case, though the library has been built to accomidate those listed, modification of the .cpp file may be needed to accomidate additional datatypes.

 ```
 struct jsonStateData {